Neighbourhood unit: History

-While Perry's name is most commonly associated with the notion of the neighbourhood unit, the idea of "re-defining and re-planning the city of the basis of neighbourhoods", was not Perry's in isolation.
-In a paper on the Neighbourhood Unit, Lewis Mumford considers the neighbourhood as it is organically experienced as well as the various – theoretical and practical – influences that lead to Perry's formalisation of the neighbourhood unit as an urban planning mechanism.
-Mumford credits Perry as taking:

-"the fact of the neighbourhood; and showing how, through deliberate design, it could be transformed into what he called a neighbourhood unit, the modern equivalent of a medieval quarter or parish: a unit that would now exist, not merely on spontaneous or instinctual basis."
+While Perry's name is most commonly associated with the notion of the neighbourhood unit, the idea of "re-defining and re-planning the city of the basis of neighbourhoods," was not Perry's in isolation.
+In a paper on the Neighbourhood Unit, Lewis Mumford considers the neighbourhood as it is organically experienced as well as the various theoretical and practical influences that lead to Perry's formalisation of the neighbourhood unit as an urban planning mechanism.
+Mumford credits Perry as taking "the fact of the neighbourhood... and showing how, through deliberate design, it could be transformed into what he called a neighbourhood unit, the modern equivalent of a medieval quarter or parish: a unit that would now exist, not merely on spontaneous or instinctual basis."

 William E. Drummond – a central architect in Frank Lloyd Wright's studio between 1899 and 1909 – defined the ‘Neighbourhood Unit’ within his submission to the Chicago City Club's planning competition of 1912.
-The competition wanted to address, "the theoretical and practical parameters, social and physical, of a micro-community in a suburban context with a focus on housing; the second concerned a community centre", calling for proposals for a ‘quarter-section’ site south of central Chicago.
-Drummond's plan advocated for the neighbourhood unit to be the organising basis of the whole city; to be ‘regarded as a unit in the social and political structure of the city’.
+The competition wanted to address "the theoretical and practical parameters, social and physical, of a micro-community in a suburban context with a focus on housing," calling for proposals for a ‘quarter-section’ site south of central Chicago.
+Drummond's plan advocated for the neighbourhood unit to be the organising basis of the whole city, to be "regarded as a unit in the social and political structure of the city."

 The competition was largely a reaction to the squalid urban living conditions in the early part of the twentieth-century.
 It was part of the larger progressive and reformist era in American politics.
 Progressives saw the slums as a consequence of corruption and exploitation which they believed could be overcome through local political activation.
-Drummond was influenced by notable sociologist Charles Cooley, who he credited and surmised in his submission saying, ‘in the social and political organization of the city [the neighbourhood] is the smallest local unit’.
+Drummond was influenced by notable sociologist Charles Cooley, whom he credited in his submission, stating that "in the social and political organization of the city [the neighbourhood] is the smallest local unit."
 These sociological and political foundations are interesting when considered against the various applications and permeations of neighbourhood planning (see Urban Application).

 Principles

-The neighbourhood unit was conceived of as a comprehensive physical planning tool, to be utilised for designing self-contained residential neighbourhoods which promoted a community centric lifestyle, away from the "noise of the trains, and out of sight of the smoke and ugliness of industrial plants" emblematic of an industrialising New York City in the early 1900s.
+The neighbourhood unit was conceived as a comprehensive physical planning tool, to be utilised for designing self-contained residential neighbourhoods which promoted a community-centric lifestyle, away from the "noise of the trains, and out of sight of the smoke and ugliness of industrial plants" emblematic of an industrialising New York City in the early 1900s.